Infotrend-Inc/OpenAI_WebUI/README.md

 The tool's purpose is to enable a company to install a self-hosted version of a WebUI to access the capabilities of OpenAI's ChatGPT and DallE and share access to the tool's capabilities while consolidating billing through an OpenAI API key.

+A pre-built container is available from our Docker account at https://hub.docker.com/r/infotrend/openai_webui

 Note: this tool was initially developed in February 2023 and released to help end-users.

 ##  1. <a name='Description'></a>Description